OkekeKachi/Sexual-and-Gender-Based-Violence-Reporting-Tool/client/README.md

 Export functionality for reports in various formats (PDF, CSV, Excel) User authentication and role-based access control

-## HOW TO RUN
-navigate to the client directory and run "npm run dev" for the frontend

 ## Technology Stack

 Frontend: React.js, Material UI/Tailwind CSS, Chart.js/D3.js